Psychokiller70/python-otp-manager/README.md

-gl# 🔐 Python OTP Manager
+# 🔐 Python OTP Manager

 A simple Python script to generate and validate 6-digit OTPs (One-Time Passwords) with expiry support.
 Useful for authentication workflows, testing, and learning purposes.